 The Bank uses derivative financial instruments for its management of interest rate and foreign currency risks.
-Interest rate swap contracts, cross-currency swap contracts and foreign exchange forward contracts have been used to manage interest rate and foreign exchange risks respectively associated with debt securities and borrowings with fixed and floating rates, and loans and borrowings in foreign currency.
+Interest rate swap contracts, cross-currency swap contracts and foreign exchange forward contracts have been used to manage interest rate and foreign exchange risks.

-These derivatives contracts can be classified as fair value and cash flow hedges.
+These derivatives contracts can be classified as fair value or cash flow hedges.
 In addition, foreign exchange forward contracts are used to hedge exposures to changes in foreign currency in subsidiary companies with functional currencies other than the US dollar.
-These contracts are classified as net investment hedges.
+These derivatives contracts are classified as net investment hedges.